Beckhoff/TF2000_Server_Samples/README.md

 ## Requirements

-The following components must be installed to build the samples:
+The following components must be installed to build the C# samples:

 - [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or higher